-When PST file Reaches its Maximum Limit, it results in;
+When a PST file Reaches its Maximum Limit, it results in the following:

 When the Outlook PST file reaches its maximum size, it tends to become corrupted.
 For the latest Outlook versions (2003-2019), PST files are more vulnerable to corruption as they run in Unicode format.
 Once the PST file is damaged you need to immediately fix the PST file and recover the PST file data.
 Otherwise, accessing your Outlook profile might become difficult because of oversized PST corruption.

 2. Outlook Mailbox folder or Emails Might Become Inaccessible

 Whenever you try to access your MS Outlook application, you might come across pop-ups saying “The file xyz.pst has reached its maximum size.
 To reduce the amount of data in this file, select some items that you no longer need, then permanently delete them".
 Or you might also receive file access errors.

 MS Outlook will take too long to respond and you will be unable to execute important operations.
 All activities like opening a file, copying a folder, or downloading embedded attachments or emails from Microsoft Outlook will stop because the Outlook PST file exceeded its size limit.

 Additionally, even if the profile is accessible, the performance of Outlook slows down due to the large size of PST files.
 You can also encounter other Outlook errors like 0x00040820, Background Synchronization errors, etc.